nextstrain/nextclade/docs/user/terminology.md

 (used interchangeably with **Genome annotation**)

-A set of entries describing [Genes](#gene) for a particular virus.
-This includes names, nucleotide ranges of each gene.
+A set of entries describing [CDS](#cds) for a particular virus.
+This includes names, nucleotide ranges of each CDS.
+The annotation can also contain other features such as [genes](#gene) or RNA secondary structures.

 ### Alignment (process)